TJJD Admission Trends

 Residential Placement vs. Diversion, ADP

-County residential ADP fell in this time period largely due to pandemic-induced labor shortages and cost increases.
-Diversion efforts have taken priority and diversion ADP now exceeds county residential ADP.
+County residential placement ADP decreased in this time period largely due to pandemic-induced labor shortages and cost increases.
+Diversion efforts have taken priority and diversion ADP now exceeds county residential placement ADP.

 (Click to enlarge.)